 Carrara and grey/polycrome marble, Emperor Caracalla, Emperor of Rome (188–217), after the Antique, Italian, 17th century.
 A portrait bust of the Roman emperor Caracalla who ruled between 211-217 AD.
+This is the ‘frowning type’, from the Farnese Caracalla, much admired in Rome.
+Examples were recorded by Aldrovandi in five Roman palaces in the 16th century.

 Makers and roles